ericlowry/sartorius-sbi/README.md

 ### Note:

+Don't see the Sartorius Scale that you have?
-The author (me) is willing to add support for other Sartorius lab scales and balances, contact me if your preferred device isn't supported
+I am willing to add support for other Sartorius lab scales and balances.
+Contact me and I'll help you get it added to the supported devices list.